 What’s it like moving with children to Portugal?

 Portugal is a wonderful place to bring up children.
 Children are loved and (often quite literally) embraced in the country!
 Kids of all ages are frequently seen out and about late at night – at restaurants and town festivals.
-Designating a restaurant as a “child-free zone” is practically unthinkable in Portugal.
 The culture is the polar opposite of one where youngsters are “seen and not heard.”

 This largely results in children who are mature and well rounded as they grow up.
-Due to the fact they’re treated like adults, they tend to behave more like them too.
-This doesn’t mean there aren’t some social problems in inner-city areas, or that children in Portugal are immune to obsessions with Snapchat and Instagram.
+They’re treated like adults and tend to behave more like them too.
+This doesn’t mean there aren’t some social problems, or that children in Portugal are immune to obsessions with Fortnite and Instagram.
 However, it’s often refreshing to see how kids and young adults behave in Portugal.